 This reads like a textbook for every textile design student or fashion designer with all the details you need to know about sourcing fabrics, manufacturing process, and retailing.
 No color photos of textiles, but the nitty-gritty of textiles behind the fashion scene is well explained.

 Textile Design: The Complete Guide to Printed Textiles for Apparel and Home Furnishings

 Author: Carol Joyce

 This is a detailed guide on how to produce original textile designs for commercial use.
-It is an old version so some information may be out of date but still different techniques and pattern styles are explained in details with good illustrations.
+It is an old version, so some information may be out of date, but still, different techniques and pattern styles are explained in detail with good illustrations.

 Author – Bobbie Sumberg

 If you want to see textiles from around the world, this book is ‘it’.
 The book has pictures of textiles from the Museum of International Folk Art’s vast collection that spans centuries and includes pieces from seventy countries around the world.